 Merchants may also use Pay with Revolut to collect Merchant Initiated Payments from Revolut users.
-This will be appropriate where a customer has agreed to payments within certain parameters being made in the future.

 We will also provide the necessary functionality for the Merchant to request to collect a payment from a particular customer.
 Merchants will only be able to collect a payment if the Customer has sufficient funds in their accounts and have provided their consent and authenticated it in the manner we require.

 As Merchant Initiated Payments are collected on the basis of consent provided by the Customer previously, not in real time, a Customer has a right to a refund of any Merchant Initiated Payment for 8 weeks after it is collected.
 If a Customer’s Merchant Initiated Payment is refunded, we will reverse the payment into your account, and tell you about it afterwards.
 We encourage you to give the Customer advance warning of any Merchant Initiated Payment to minimise the risk of refunds after the fact.